moeezali2375/bugzilla-main/README.md

 # bugzilla
-A MERN project created by Ayesha Saikhani!
+A MERN-stack project created by Moeez!